-- (c) Supervise aerodrome personnel and equipment assigned to the removal operation; - (d) Report further penetrations of obstacle limitation surfaces due to the manoeuvring of cranes or other equipment during the lifting of the aircraft; - (e) Monitor weather forecasts; - (f) Maintain a chronological summary of the removal operation; - (g) Have photographs of the removal operation taken where possible; - (h) Where excavations are necessary, check with the appropriate aerodrome maintenance services for underground utilities; - (i) Keep CAAB and other aircraft operators informed of the progress of the aircraft removal operations; - (j) Arrange for removal of mail, baggage and cargo, it being understood that authority to remove these items must be secured from accident investigators; and - (k) Participate in the removal operation debriefing. - 2.3 Aircraft operator's representative should, amongst other things: - (a) Implement the aircraft operator's removal plan for such an emergency; - (b) Meet with aerodrome coordinator, accident investigators and other relevant parties to develop a comprehensive plan for the removal of aircraft; - (c) Decide on the need for consultation with aircraft airframe engine manufacturers, or other aircraft operator representatives experienced in such accidents; and - (d) Participate in the removal operation debriefing. - 3.
-Information on equipment, personnel and facilities - 3.1 Equipment and personnel available. - 3.1.1 List of equipment and personnel on or in the vicinity of the airport that would be available for the removal operation.
+- (b) Provide for rescue and fire fighting vehicles, when necessary; - (c) Supervise aerodrome personnel and equipment assigned to the removal operation; - (d) Report further penetrations of obstacle limitation surfaces due to the manoeuvring of cranes or other equipment during the lifting of the aircraft; - (e) Monitor weather forecasts; - (f) Maintain a chronological summary of the removal operation; - (g) Have photographs of the removal operation taken where possible; - (h) Where excavations are necessary, check with the appropriate aerodrome maintenance services for underground utilities; - (i) Keep CAAB and other aircraft operators informed of the progress of the aircraft removal operations; - (j) Arrange for removal of mail, baggage and cargo, it being understood that authority to remove these items must be secured from accident investigators; and - (k) Participate in the removal operation debriefing. - 2.3 Aircraft operator's representative should, amongst other things: - (a) Implement the aircraft operator's removal plan for such an emergency; - (b) Meet with aerodrome coordinator, accident investigators and other relevant parties to develop a comprehensive plan for the removal of aircraft; - (c) Decide on the need for consultation with aircraft airframe engine manufacturers, or other aircraft operator representatives experienced in such accidents; and - (d) Participate in the removal operation debriefing. - 3.
+Information on equipment, personnel and facilities for removal of a Disabled Aircraft - 3.1 Equipment and personnel available. - 3.1.1 List of equipment and personnel on or in the vicinity of the airport that would be available for the removal operation.
 The list of equipment should include information on the type and location of heavy equipment or special units needed, and the average time it will take to get them to the aerodrome. - 3.1.2 The list of personnel should also contain information on the availability of human resources for road making and other duties.
 Names, addresses and telephone numbers of personnel and equipment representatives should be given. - 3.2 Access routes. - 3.2.1 Include information on access routes to any part of the airport.
-A grid map of the type referred to in ANO (AD) A.1; Annex 14, Volume 1, Attachment A, Section 18, may be useful for this purpose. - 3.3 Security. - 3.3.1 Define means of maintaining security for the aircraft removal operation.
+A grid map referred to in ANO (AD) A.1 will be useful for this purpose.